 Perhaps you were poking around in your attic and stumbled across some old stock certificates, or received some as part of an inheritance.
 Maybe the company is defunct.
 But maybe, just maybe, those old stock certificates are worth some money -- possibly a lot of money.
 Cashing in those old stock certificates isn’t too difficult as long as the company is still doing business.
 The hard part is likely to be tracking down the company that issued them.

-Determine the company’s location and whether it’s still in business.
+The first step is making sure the company is still in business.
 If it’s a household name like McDonald's or Delta Air Lines, this is easy.
 You can probably obtain any information you need from the company’s investor relations website.
 Otherwise, you'll have to do some digging.
 You can start with listings of companies online.
 For example, Yahoo!
 Finance has a free database of companies.
 Fee-based services like Dun & Bradstreet have even more extensive listings.
 You can also contact your broker and ask for assistance with finding the company.

-Contact the secretary of state's office in the state of incorporation, which must be listed on the stock certificate.
-You’ll need the company’s CUSIP number.
+The secretary of state's office in the state of incorporation must be listed on the stock certificate.
+This is where you can find the company’s CUSIP number.
 This is an identification number found on all stock certificates.
 The secretary of state’s office can tell you if the company went out of business, changed its name or moved out of state.

-Complete the ownership transfer form on the back of the stock certificate.
+The ownership transfer form can be found on the back of the stock certificate.
 Take the certificate to a notary public, and sign it in the notary’s presence.
 Send the stock certificate to the transfer agent by certified mail along with any required documentation of your ownership rights.